 Radiated out-of-band emissions of the terrestrial S-DARS transmitter shall be -75 dBW or less, relative to an isotropic radiator, when measured with a resolution bandwidth of 1 MHz.
 The limit applies to all bands outside the band occupied by the terrestrial and satellite components of the S-DARS service.

-The effective radiated power (e.r.p.) is the product of the transmitter output power, the transmission line (and combiner) efficiency and the maximum power gain of the antenna relative to a dipole radiator.
+Effective Radiated Power (ERP): The effective radiated power (ERP) is the product of the transmitter output power, the transmission line (and combiner) efficiency and the maximum power gain of the antenna relative to a dipole radiator.

 The maximum permissible operating power is 12.5 kW e.i.r.p.
-This is calculated using the maximum value of radiation from the antenna in the plane of maximum radiation and in the direction of maximum radiation for directional antennas.top of page
+This is calculated using the maximum value of radiation from the antenna in the plane of maximum radiation and, for directional antennas, in the direction of maximum radiation.

 An application is required for:

-- the construction of a new terrestrial S-DARS transmitter/facility;
+- the construction of a new terrestrial S-DARS transmitter or facility; and

-- modification to an existing terrestrial S-DARS transmitter which impacts on its coverage such as the addition of transmitters, changes to e.i.r.p., antenna height, antenna pattern, or location.
+- a modification to an existing terrestrial S-DARS transmitter which impacts on its coverage, such as the addition of transmitters, and changes to the e.i.r.p., antenna height, antenna pattern or location.

-When submitting an application to the Department electronically, the applicant shall use the following e-mail address: DBCE-APPS@ic.gc.ca.
+When submitting an application to the Department by email, the applicant shall use the following email address: IC.broadcasting-radiodiffusion.IC@canada.ca.

 It is the responsibility of the applicant submitting the application to ensure that all electronic documents submitted have the necessary signatures.

-The Department reserves the right to request a signed attestation to verify the authenticity of an application and may hold the processing of the application until a satisfactory attestation has been received.
+The Department reserves the right to request a signed attestation to verify the authenticity of an application and may delay the processing of the application until it has received a satisfactory attestation.

-All proposed antenna structures whether new or modified, low or full power, must comply with the requirements of Client Procedures Circular CPC-2-0-03, Issue 4, Radiocommunication and Broadcasting Antenna Systems (effective January 1, 2008), and Section 2 of BPR-1.
-In addition to meeting the requirements regarding site sharing, land-use consultation and public consultation, applicants must also fulfill other important obligations, including compliance with Health Canada’s Safety Code 6 guideline for the protection of the general public, compliance with radio frequency immunity criteria, notification of nearby broadcasting stations, environmental considerations and Transport Canada / NAV CANADA aeronautical safety responsibilities.
+All proposed antenna structures, whether new or modified, low or full power, must comply with the current requirements of Client Procedures Circular CPC-2-0-03, Radiocommunication and Broadcasting Antenna Systems, and Section 2 of BPR-1.
+In addition to meeting the requirements regarding site sharing, land-use consultation and public consultation, applicants must also fulfill other important obligations, including compliance with Health Canada’s Safety Code 6 guideline for the protection of the general public, compliance with radio frequency immunity criteria, notification of nearby broadcasting stations, environmental considerations, and Transport Canada / NAV CANADA aeronautical safety responsibilities.

-The order of material presented in the engineering brief shall be maintained as listed below to simplify processing.
-The metric system known as SI (International System of Units) shall be used throughout the engineering brief.
+The order of material presented in the engineering brief shall be presented as listed below from sections 3.2.1 to 3.2.7 to simplify processing.
+The metric system (International System of Units) shall be used throughout the engineering brief.